gitflow-incremental-builder/gitflow-incremental-builder/README.md

 ### gib.logImpactedTo

-Defines an optional logfile which GIB shall write all "impacted" modules to.
-Each line represents the base directory of a changed module or a downstream module of a changed module.
+Defines an optional logfile which GIB shall write all "impacted" module paths to.
+Each line represents the relative base directory path of a changed module or a downstream module of a changed module.

 GIB overwrites the file if it already exists and will create an empty file in case no changes are detected.